orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Equivalence at continuation is parallel composition
 -
 `compose`, `.is_composed`

+`.all`
+- Prepare on the boundary, then shove it through. - lazy func

 `.traverse`
 - Latch the initial, latch the .self, latch the .terminal, and we determine movement.